malor/podoliaka.org/content/posts/newlines.md

     Ok(lines)
 }
 ```
 > Readers might question the choice of the iterators API for counting new lines, but the reality is
-that the compiled version of this code is just as fast as a handwritten loop, so it makes no difference.
+> that this code produces the exact same assembly as a handwritten loop and runs just as fast, so
+> it makes no difference.

 This is still slow, but the performance win from removing one extra copy in user space is impressive!